minimo-io/bibliopath/README.md

 ## Other ToDos

+- Offline books (stored on IndexDB) should appear on favorites / library (with they size in kb/mb)
+- Create a model book with audio capabilities as showcase.
 - Better homepage hero and menus, with config switcher (also on homepage).
 - Create a http proxy on our Futurewise API to handle the fetch, rate limiting, etc and substitute this <https://api.allorigins.win/raw?url=https://www.gutenberg.org/files/11/11-0.txt>
 - Create a store for theme state, use it in all routes.